Facing Foreclosure: Key Considerations Before Losing Your Home"

 Evaluating Your Financial Situation

-• Income Analysis: List all sources of income, including salary, investments, and any side gigs.
+• Income Analysis: Compile all verifiable sources of income, including your salary, spousal income, freelance work, and any other consistent revenue streams.

 Creating a Crisis Budget